 Once a powerful football hub, Austria’s capital is now a stage for showpiece fixtures and home to Europe’s most enduring city derby, between Rapid and Austria.
 Games between them are often played at the national Ernst-Happel-Stadion, revamped to host Euro 2008, including the final.

-Recently, though, the two Viennese giants have had to play second banana to Salzburg, winners of seven of the last ten league titles.
+Recently, though, the two Viennese giants have had to play second banana to Salzburg, winners of nine titles since 2007.

 Provincial clubs, admitted to the main league just before the war, didn’t make an impact until the 1970s.
 Until then, the game revolved around Vienna, where Europe’s first international took place, at the WAC pitch in the Prater Park between Austria and Hungary in 1902.
 The pitch still exists, as do Wiener Athletiksport Club, but mainly for hockey and tennis.
 The Prater today also houses the national Ernst-Happel-Stadion, still referred to by many as the Prater.